 Parents/Carers of asthma sufferers are responsible for:

-- Completing and returning the Asthma cards to the Academy. - Ensuring that the inhalers are in date. - Providing the school with two inhalers, labelled with the pupil's name and details
+- Completing and returning the Asthma Care Plan and Asthma Emergency Kit to the School. - Ensuring that the inhalers are in date. - Providing the School with two inhalers, labelled with the pupil's

 All Pupils will: